natanfudge/fabric-docs/newdocs/Modding-Tutorials/Networking/communicating-between-the-clients-and-the-server.md

 `onBlockedRemoved` gets called by the server, which cannot do the client-only operations that `MinecraftClient` provides

 * in this case, playing particles.
 Since `onBlockRemoved` gets called by the server **only**,

   we will need to somehow tell the clients they need to play the particles.

   In a single player settings this is easy, the client runs in the same process as the server,

   so we can just access the `MinecraftClient` and be done with it.

   In multiplayer we will need to communicate between entirely different computers.
 This is where packets come in.

 ## Server To Client \(S2C\) Packets

 Server To Client, or S2C packets for short, allow the server to tell the clients to execute predefined code with some data.
-The clients will first need to know what to execute, so we will tell them just that during \[**client** mod initialization\]\($$$ LINK TO CLIENT INIT DOC
+The clients will first need to know what to execute, so we will tell them just that during [**client** mod initialization](the-client-mod-initializer.md).

 \(Note that the identifier we will put in the class of the common initializer so it can be accessed from both sides:\)